OrbitalEnterprises/evekit-sync/esi_porting_notes.md

 -2 | 1 | A blueprint copy.
 These can't be stacked.
 < -2 | 1 | Weird suff, probably bugs.
 Example (from EveKit): flag:62, itemID:1021197887400, locationID:60014818, quantity:1, rawQuantity:-380, singleton:1, typeID:3468 (plastic wrap)

-I don't have any example of stacked blueprints, either originals or copies.
+We have enough information in historic EveKit data to preserve which assets were blueprint copies and which were originals, except for one weird case (plastic wrap).
+The best we can likely do is record this information for historical purposes and rely on the ESI blueprint endpoint going forward.

-#### Historical Conversion Notes
+#### Historic Conversion Notes
-* Quantity can be negative in historical data to indicate either a singleton (-1), or a blueprint (-1 = original, -2 = copy).
-To preserve this distinction but remain consistent with future data, we'll make the following conversions:
-  * We'll introduce a new String field called `blueprint` which is only populated for historic data.  `blueprint = "copy"` if `quantity = -2`.
-Otherwise, `blueprint = "original"` if `quantity = -1` and `itemID` is a blueprint.   `blueprint = null` otherwise, or if we can't resolve `typeID` (e.g. deleted from the SDE).
+* To retain historic blueprint information, we'll introduce a new String field called `blueprint`.
+We'll set `blueprint = "copy"` if `rawQuantity = -2`, `blueprint = "original"` if `rawQuantity = -1` and `itemID` is a blueprint, otherwise `blueprint = null`.
-  * We'll set `singleton = true` if `quantity = -1` representing either an unpackaged (non-stackable) singleton element and/or a blueprint original (note that blueprint originals are also unstackable, so this is consistent).
-  * We'll set `quantity = rawQuantity` in any case where `quantity < 0`.
-This is to remain consistent with `quantity` going forward which will always be positive.
-  * If/when CCP introduces a proper blueprint field for assets, we'll populate the `blueprint` field appropriately.
-Otherwise, it will be null for ESI data.
 * `locationType` will be populated for historic data using the technique described [here](https://gist.github.com/a-tal/5ff5199fdbeb745b77cb633b7f4400bb#file-id_ranges-md).
 Specifically:

 ```